MathiasPnt/FitMyData/README.md

 4) Reflectivity spectrum
 5) photoluminescence spectrum

+Rerquirmements:
+Module "HOM_toolbox".
+Needs to be installed on your current version of python.
+This is a separate project, also available on GitHub.

 This code comes with a build in software using streamlit.
-To run the code >>> streamlit run app_FitMyData.py in your terminal.
+To run the code: cd "~FitMyData/" streamlit run app_FitMyData.py in your terminal.

 To help me improve this toolbox + software:
 !!!DO NOT PUSH OR COMMIT TO MAIN!!!